Hyperlocal marketplace platform to help small & micro-businesses in the UK survive and recover from the economic shutdown.

 AI assistant hotline to help millions in Germany without reliable internet access or technical literacy obtain essentials safely during the pandemic.

-Winner of German Federal Government's #WirVsVirus competition.
+Winner of the German federal government's #WirVsVirus competition.

 Simulation of the algorithm that matches medical school graduates with residency training programs in the US.